 This Sony camera has a 24.3 MP CMOS sensor, with hybrid autofocus that has 179 focal points.
 It features a tilting 3” LCD display as well as an electronic viewfinder for easy shots in really bright conditions.

 On top of all that, the camera lets you record Full HD video, and it has built-in WiFi that allows you to connect it to your smartphone for remote control.
 You can even post photos directly to Facebook or just backup images to the cloud without ever connecting the camera to your computer – an excellent feature that you will cherish a lot if you run out of space on your SD card.

 The Alpha a6000 mirrorless camera is compatible with Sony’s E mount lenses, which are moderately priced.
-They’re cheaper that DSLR lenses, but they can still set you back more than the actual camera.
+They’re cheaper than DSLR lenses, but they can still set you back more than the actual camera.

-The one downside of this camera is the battery life – you can get up to 360 shots on a single charge, which is far from ideal.
+The one downside of this camera for hiking and backpacking is the battery life – you can get up to 360 shots on a single charge, which is far from ideal.
 But that’s still a lot better than the 200 that the point-and-shoot cameras can get you, especially considering the difference in image quality.

 The G7X is popularly known as the best vlogging camera there is, thanks to the large LCD display that flips up.
 And if you were thinking of vlogging your hikes, it’s the best camera you could get for that purpose.

-This camera is also a great option in terms of portability and weight.
-It’s a small digital camera that weighs only about 10 oz with the battery and and memory card, so it’s perfectly suitable for long hikes.
+This is a great camera for hiking and backpacking in terms of portability and weight.
+It’s a small digital camera that weighs only about 10 oz with the battery and memory card, so it’s perfectly suitable for long hikes.
 The only downside of the G7X is the price point – it’s not exactly an affordable camera.

 In fact, this is in the same price range as a midrange DSLR, so it’s probably not the best option for you if you’re prioritizing image quality over weight and portability.